ERC725Alliance/erc725.js/docs/providers.md

 ## Web3

+The following code snippet will use the web3 provider available at web3.providers from the corresponding `web3` library.

 :::caution Warning

-Web3 providers are being deprecated.
-Please provide an RPC URL instead.
+Web3.js providers are being deprecated.
+Please provide an RPC URL or injected Ethereum provider instead.

 :::